cvsmith/KosBeat/README.md

 # KosBeat
 A Geometric Music Generator
-Term Project for 15-112: Fundamentals of Programming and Computer Science (CMU, Fall 2014)
+Term Project for 15-112: Fundamentals of Programming and Computer Science